 Investing Money in Your Business

 If you put money into shares of stock or ownership shares in your business, you are an investor.
 If your business is not a corporation, you can put money into your business by just writing a check and depositing it in the business bank account.
-The money should go into an owner's capital account under the classification of owner's equity on the balance sheet.
+The money should go into your individual capital account under the classification of owner's equity on the balance sheet.
 (This process works in a similar way for partnerships, where it's called a distributive share.)

-More formally, you can invest in your business by forming a corporation and buying stock in the business.
-If the business is small and there are only a few stockholders (called a closely held corporation) you can own most of (or all of!) the business.
+More formally, you can invest in your business by forming a corporation and becoming a shareholder in the business.
+If the business is small and there are only a few shareholders (called a closely held corporation) you can own most of (or all of!) the business.

 If your investment isn't in stock, you can take out the money at any time.
 For example, you can take an owner's draw out of your owner's equity account.
 Your draw isn't taxable to you when you take it out because you have already paid tax on your business net income.

 Risks of Each Option

 The options of loaning money to your business or investing are wrapped in the concepts of debt and equity.
 In the first case, you are the creditor and your business is a debtor.
 In the second case, you own a piece of the business.
 You have more risk with equity investing than with lending money.